Ashim-K-Shrestha/The-Layout-Editor/README.md

 ## Landscape View

-**The screenshots below show the landscape view created for the final app with all the features that were available in the portrait view of the app.**
+**The landscape view for the final app was also created in this task.
+The screenshots below show the landscape view created for the final app with all the features that were available in the portrait view of the app.**

 ![Landscape UI](SS/LandscapeUI.png)